Abasz/ESPRowingMonitor/docs/settings.md

 Enables or disables WebSocket monitor.
 For more details please refer to the [Wi-Fi](#wi-fi-and-websocket-monitor) section.
 Default is true.

+### ENABLE_BLE_SERVICE

+Enables or disables the BLE service to broadcast data.
+Default is true.

 ## Hardware settings

 These settings relate to the hardware used by ESP32 and the rowing machine